 Public Transportation Greece

-A great, relatively inexpensive way to travel around Greece are the so-called KTEL buses.
+A great, relatively inexpensive way to travel around Greece is to use the KTEL buses.
 The word “KTEL” is an acronym, and effectively stands for a Joint Association of Bus Operators.

 KTEL buses are run by private local companies.
-This means that there are dozens of them around the country.
+As a result there are dozens of them around the country.

 To this date, there is no central Greece transportation website that includes all KTEL bus information.
 You will have to rely on Google to figure out the best ways to travel on the KTEL buses in Greece.